 Today, many hydropower plants, particularly smaller ones, involve little or no regulation.
 Instead, such run-of-river schemes operate by harnessing energy from whatever water is present in the river at any given time.
 For these projects, the natural horsepower can be estimated at zero or close to zero, depending on what formula is used when performing the necessary calculations.

 Today, the commercial value of a hydropower project has little or nothing to do with its natural horsepower.
 Rather, the income of a hydropower plant is a function of the price paid per kilowatt-hour and the total number of kilowatt-hours harnessed over the year (kWh/year).
-Due to the existence of a national grid, energy producers now are paid for energy they deliver, not the effect they can maintain stably in their station over a long duration of time.
+Due to the existence of a national grid, energy producers are paid for energy they deliver, not the effect they can maintain stably in their station over a long duration of time.
 Talking of natural horsepower therefore serves to give a skewed picture of the potential of a waterfall, especially for run-of-river projects (not involving regulation of the water-flow).

 Within the ranks of the specialized water authorities, the inadequacies of the notion have long been common knowledge.
 The first statement I have found to this effect, made by the director of the national water directorate in an internal newsletter, dates all the way back to 1956.
-Here it is made clear that compensation practices generally fail to reflect actual values of streams and waterfalls.
-Moreover, the director suggests that the appraisal procedure operates by exploiting local owners' lack of knowledge regarding the true value of their natural resources.
+Here, it is made clear that compensation practices generally fail to reflect actual values of streams and waterfalls.
+Moreover, the director suggests that the appraisal procedure operates by exploiting local owners’ lack of knowledge regarding the true value of their natural resources.

 The room for exploitation of this kind was particularly great with respect to the question of what the price should be per natural horsepower.
-After all, the price level was determined entirely by judicial discretion, based on precedent and arguments from the parties.
-This, more than anything else, resulted in a system where compensation levels came to reflect the power balance between buyer and seller in the courtroom, not the commercial value of streams and waterfalls.
+After all, the price level was determined by judicial discretion, based on precedent and arguments from the parties.
+This, more than anything else, resulted in a system where compensation levels came to reflect the power balance between buyer and seller in the courtroom, not the economic value of streams and waterfalls.

 Sometimes, owners would even enter into voluntary agreements (under threat of expropriation), thereby confirming the artificial price level maintained by the courts.
 Indeed, it was typical to present such agreements in court to back up the claim that the natural horsepower method was a market-based valuation principle after all.
 In this way, it became possible to legitimize a steadily increasing imbalance of power between owners and purchasers.
 In the end, this imbalance became extreme.

 One example is the case of Hellandsfoss, which concerned waterfalls that currently yield 151 GWh/year in a run-of-river hydropower plant.
 In 1999, the appraisal court of appeal held that this corresponded to 7099 natural horsepower and that the unit price should be set at NOK 130.
 Hence, the value of the waterfall was estimated to be NOK 922 870.
-This sum, with an additional premium of 25 percent, formed the basis of compensation to the owners.
+This sum, with an additional premium of 25%, formed the basis of compensation to the owners.

 For comparison, in the case of Sauda from 2009, where an actual market value was calculated, several waterfalls that could be used in run-of-river schemes were valued at about NOK 1 per kWh annual production.
 If a comparable valuation had been used as the basis of compensation in Hellandsfoss, the owners would have received about 150 times more than they got under the natural horsepower regime.